isma91/display_download/README.md

 * display directly a pdf
 * directly rename a folder or a file
 * directly copy a folder or a file in a specified directory
 * directly delete a folder or a file
+* directly edit you code file

 If you want to use rar and zip feature, you must install rar and zip library :
 ```